Security

 - Canvas detects that no active session exists and initiates the login flow.

-- The browser is redirected to Dex’s
+- If the user selects an SSO connector, the browser is redirected to Dex's

-/tokenendpoint to obtain signed tokens (including a JWT and optionally a refresh token). - Canvas stores the JWT in its server-side session cache and issues a session cookie to the user’s browser.
+- Canvas stores the JWT in its server-side session cache and issues a session cookie to the user’s browser.
 The session cookie maps the user to the server-side session.
 Its expiration is tied to the refresh token lifetime (if present), falling back to the JWT expiration when no refresh token is available.

 - For subsequent requests, Canvas includes the user’s JWT in the